 Is the term “modern Victorian knitting” an oxymoron?
 It may seem so to our twenty-first-century ears and eyes, but modern Victorian knitting isn’t an oxymoron.
 Lots of knitters are using Victorian patterns as jumping-off points for some spectacular designs.
 A case in point is Katrina King’s knitted scarf in the March/April 2017 issue of PieceWork.

 The inspiration for Katrina’s scarf comes from the Striped Border included in Weldon’s Practical Needlework, Volume 5.
 It’s one of about 100 knitted borders and edgings in the first six volumes of Weldon’s Practical Needlework.
-Katrina worked the scarf in oh-so-soft merino wool yarn: Cast-on 40 stitches, work Rows 1-12 of Katrina’s lace chart 48 times (or more or less, depending on how long you want your scarf to be) and bind-off.
+Katrina worked the scarf in oh-so-soft merino wool yarn: Cast on 40 stitches, work Rows 1–12 of Katrina’s lace chart 48 times (or more or less, depending on how long you want your scarf to be), and bind off.
 Voilà—a gorgeous scarf created from a pattern published in 1890!

 Katrina King’s knitted scarf was inspired by the knitted Striped Border pattern in Weldon’s Practical Needlework, Volume 5.
-Photo by Joe Coca.

 Discover the fascinating world of Victorian life through its knitters.
 It’s a glimpse you won’t find elsewhere.